-Once three years of valid, reliable data is available for a majority of indicators, Illinois will consider implementing a uniform procedure for averaging data.
+a uniform procedure for averaging data.
 However, in 2018 and 2019, only one or two years of data were available per indicator for the majority of indicators in the system, therefore no averaging was possible.
 The state's uniform procedure for averaging data, when implemented, would be to combine individual student-level data for each indicator across three school years to create a composite score that can then be divided by the actual number of students represented in the indicator pool to determine an average score for the school and the relevant student demographic groups.
 The state will consult its TAC before implementing a shift from a single year of data to a three-year composite average before implementing such a change.

 A secondary analysis would be run such that the reported score, for the purposes of accountability and identification, is the composite average of three years of data or the individual year composite score, whichever is higher, provided that selecting the higher score for student demographic groups does not result in a non-reportable score.
 This is done to ensure that schools that have been identified as needing comprehensive or targeted support and improvement and that are making improvements are not negatively affected by past performance.
-This procedure functionally triples the sample size available for making calculations for the
+This procedure functionally triples the sample size available for making calculations for the purposes of accountability, which increases statistical reliability and soundness of accountability data while further protecting the identity of individual student data.